-James D. Henry n this month's article, I will discuss the 22 subject items listed in Article 30 of the National Agreement to be negotiated locally.
+In this month's article, I will be discussing the 22 subject items listed in Article 30 of the National Agreement to be negotiated locally.
 As previously stated, most letter carrier contractual rights and benefits are negotiated at the national level.
 However, there are 22 subject items that local parties are left to negotiate based on their own preference.

 The union and management are obligated to bargain over each of the 22 items.
-This means that if either side raises an issue with any subject listed item during local negotiations, the other party must negotiate in good faith.
-Arthe National Agreement specifies ticle 30, Section B of the National Agreement specifies the listed 22 items for local negotiations:
+This means that if either side raises an issue of the subject listed item(s) during local negotiation, the other party must negotiate in good faith.
+Article 30, Section B of the National Agreement specifies the listed 22 items for local negotiations:

-1. Additional or longer wash-up periods.
-In addition to the National Agreement language that grants reasonable wash-up time to employees who perform dirty work or work with toxic materials, the local parties may negotiate to establish what is "reasonable wash-up time," such as when, how often and how long wash-up time occurs or lasts.

-2. The establishment of a regular workweek of five days with either fixed or rotating days off.
-Negotiating fixed or rotating days off for all carriers in the office, or negotiating both rotating and fixed days off, specifying exactly what kinds of routes (e.g., parcel post, business, etc.) receive rotating or fixed days off.

-3. Guidelines for the curtailment or termination of postal operations to conform to orders of local authorities or as local conditions warrant because of emergency conditions.
+- Additional or longer wash-up periods.
+In addition to the National Agreement language that grants reasonable wash-up time to employees who perform dirty work or work with toxic materials, the local parties may negotiate to establish what is "reasonable wash-up time," such as when, how often, and how long wash-up time occurs or lasts. - The establishment of a regular workweek of five days with either fixed or rotating days off.
+Negotiating fixed or rotating days off for all carriers in the office, or negotiating both rotating and fixed days off, specifying exactly what kinds of routes (e.g., parcel post, business, etc.) receiving rotating or fixed days off. - Guidelines for the curtailment or termination of postal operations to conform to orders of local authorities or as local conditions warrant because of emergency conditions.
 The idea here is to negotiate language that calls for reasonable decisions to be made with consideration for the safety and health of letter carriers.